Home

 Edge Case 1

-Users don't know the exact expected return and may overestimate (e.g., 15-18% long-term).
-The typical flow is clunky: browse funds, get a rough sense of returns, open calculator, get asked for a precise %, then guess or go back to check.
+Most users don't know their expected return precisely, and many overestimate.
+15–18% is a common guess for long-term equity.
+The current flow makes this worse: browse funds, get a rough sense of returns, open a calculator, get asked for an exact percentage, then guess or go back to look it up.

 Solution